desihub/desietc/telemetry.md

 ## Timestamps of exposure state transitions:

 These are all [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted strings representing dates and times in UTC.
 Subtract 7 hours to get local times at KPNO.
+Use [datetime.fromoisoformat](https://docs.python.org/3/library/datetime.html#datetime.datetime.fromisoformat) to convert to `datetime` objects.

  - `img_start_time` (str): When the `img_proc` flag was last set.
  - `img_stop_time` (str): When the `img_proc` flag was last cleared.